 - The teaching team also deliver a number of courses on both the MSc and MEd TESOL, including the very successful face to face TEAP option on both programmes.
 In 2016, one of our MEd TESOL graduates won the BALEAP EAP Masters Dissertation Award for her work on critical thinking and EAP writing.

-- Completion of the course carries with it 20 Postgraduate Masters level credit points (Level 5 or SCQF Level 11).
+- Completion of the course carries with it 20 Postgraduate Masters level credit points (SCQF Level 11; RQF Level 7).

 - Should participants wish to continue on to a masters in TESOL at Glasgow, the credits would be eligible for consideration under accredited prior learning.